wisonye/rust-embedded-with-stm32f4/README.md

 - **WeAct Black Pill** board which with the `STM32F411CEU6` high performance `MCU`.

-- About the onbaord `STM32F411CEU6` MCU:
+- About the onboard `STM32F411CEU6` MCU:

     - High-performance foundation line, ARM **Cortex-M4** core with **DSP**, **FPU** and **MPU**, 512 Kbytes Flash, 100 MHz CPU.